Reference Architecture: Application Delivery Management

 Environment Customizations and Sizing Recommendations

-- Estimate storage requirements and attach an additional disk to the server at the time of the initial deployment of Citrix ADM.
+- Estimate storage requirements and attach an extra disk to the server at the time of the initial deployment of Citrix ADM.

 - For a Citrix ADM single-server deployment, you can attach only one disk to the server in addition to the default disk.

-- For a Citrix ADM high availability deployment, you must attach an additional disk to each node.
+- For a Citrix ADM high availability deployment, you must attach an extra disk to each node.
 The size of both disks should be identical.

 - If you had earlier attached an external disk of lower capacity, you must remove the disk before attaching a new disk.

-- You can attach an additional disk of capacity higher than 2 terabytes.
+- You can attach an extra disk of capacity higher than 2 terabytes.
 If necessary, the size of the disk can be smaller than 2 terabytes also.

 - Citrix recommends using solid-state drive (SSD) technology for Citrix ADM deployments.